Charles Tillman: 2004

-Head coach Lovie Smith named Tillman and R. W. McQuarters the starting cornerbacks to begin the 2004 NFL season.
+He entered training camp slated as the No. 1 starting cornerback under new defensive coordinator Ron Rivera.
+Head coach Lovie Smith named Tillman and R. W. McQuarters the starting cornerbacks to begin season.
 On September 19, 2004, Tillman collected a season-high 11 combined tackles (nine solo) during a 21–10 victory at the Green Bay Packers in Week 2.
 Tillman sustained a knee injury and was sidelined for the next eight games (Weeks 3–11).
+In Week 16, he recorded five combined tackles (four solo) and set a season-high with three pass deflections during a 13–19 loss at the Detroit Lions.
 He finished the 2004 NFL season with 39 combined tackles (32 solo), five pass deflections, and one forced fumble in eight games and seven starts.